kstenerud/concise-encoding/cbe-specification.md

 **Example**:

-A record built from the record type identified by "a" (defined elsewhere), with the first key's associated value set to 5:
+A record built from the record type identified by "a" (which must be defined at the top of the document), with the first key's associated value set to 5:

     [96 01 61 05 9b]